-Get professional feedback and ongoing support while you write.
+Get feedback and support while you write.

 If you have started writing, but fear that you will never finish, working with a book coach will make sure that never happens.
 It's like having a personal trainer for your writing life.